Honoring the past and safeguarding the future of Grand Staircase-Escalante National Monument through science, conservation, and education.

 Work Hours: Full-time, 40 hours per week, 10 hour shifts.

-- Conduct retreatment and revegetation on public and private lands.
+- Conduct manual retreatment and revegetation on public and private lands.

 - Oversee and guide conservation corps crews in nonnative tree treatment, herbicide application, and techniques for safe backcountry living and working.

-- Communicate with corps, agency, NGO, contactors, volunteers, and other staff involved in ERWP activities about conservation work, horsepacking, supply needs, schedules, communication expectations, and emergency response plans.
+- Communicate with corps, agency, NGO, contactors, volunteer, and other staff involved in ERWP activities about conservation work, horsepacking, supply needs, schedules, communication expectations, and emergency response plans.

 - Keep project equipment and supply storage sheds organized and clean while also ensuring supplies are stocked and available for use.